How to Deal with Aggressive Dogs the Right Way

 Develop Social Confidence

-A lack of social experience as a puppy is one of the most common causes of dog-on-dog aggression.
+Also, as mentioned on acmecanine.com there are a lot of causes of aggression in dogs.
+But one of the most common reasons for a dog-on-dog attack is a lack of social experience as a puppy.
 Puppyhood is a critical time for dogs to learn essential communication and social skills that enable the growth of social confidence.
 Offer your puppy social interaction early on, and avoid the development of anti-social behavior or aggression later in life.

 Punishing a dog by yelling, hitting, or taking away food will not make your pet less aggressive.
 Although forceful methods can interrupt an undesirable behavior short-term, they won’t change the way your dog reacts to particular situations.